Brave New World

 Brave New World Theme of Literature and Writing

-In the futuristic dystopia of Brave New World, "history is bunk," literature is outlawed, and the only kinds of serious writing are the sleep-teachings used to condition children to function as ideal members of society.
-Two characters in particular try to reject this: one who finds in Shakespeare the means to express his own passions, and the other with a desire to write poetry of beauty and passion.
+In the futuristic dystopia of Brave New World, "history is bunk," literature is outlawed, and the only serious writing is the sleep-teachings used to condition children to function as ideal members of society.
+Two characters in particular try to reject this: John and Hemholtz.
+John introduces Hemholtz to Shakespeare, where he finds the means to express his own passions.
 Literature becomes a means of finding the self, of rebelling against conformity, and of seeking both truth and beauty, even at the cost of ignorant bliss.
+So next time your English teacher tries to make you read more often, just remember—without books, the world would be a very scary place.

 Questions About Literature and Writing